International Cultic Studies Association: Reception

-Criticism
+The former AFF's participation in the hysteria over Satanism has been criticized.
+Writer Debbie Nathan called the American Family Foundation a "conservative group that distrusts nonmainstream religions", and criticized their accusations that such groups broke up "traditional families" and their belief in Satanic ritual abuse.
+James T. Richardson wrote that they were one of several anti-cult groups at this time to "mix their usual message about brainwashing and mind control in religious cults with a heavy dose of atrocity tales and myths about satanism".

-In their book, Cults and New Religions: A Brief History, sociologists Douglas E. Cowan and David G. Bromley describe the ICSA as a "secular anticult" organization.
-They point out that the ICSA provides no indication of how many of their characteristics are necessary for a group to be considered "cultic".
-The checklist creators do not adequately define how much of certain practices or behaviors would constitute "excessive", nor do they provide evidence that any of the practices listed are innately harmful.
-Finally, Cowan and Bromley criticize the ICSA list as being so broad that even mainstream organizations such as Buddhism, Evangelical Protestantism, Hinduism, and the Roman Catholic Church fall within the criteria.
+In their book Cults and New Religions: A Brief History, sociologists Douglas E. Cowan and David G. Bromley describe the ICSA as a "secular anticult" organization.
+They claim that the ICSA provides no indication of how many of its cult characteristics are necessary for a group to be considered "cultic," and that the checklist creators do not adequately define how much of certain practices or behaviors would constitute "excessive," nor do they provide evidence that any of the practices listed are innately harmful.
+Cowan and Bromley also allege that the ICSA’s list is so broad that even mainstream religious movements such as Buddhism, Evangelical Protestantism, Hinduism, and the Roman Catholic Church could fall within the criteria.